Experience a fun-filled road trip on this Toronto to Montreal Drive that passes by some of the region’s most incredible attractions and experiences.

 Presqu’ile Provincial Park

-After you exit on HWY 25 for the Big Apple, head south and turn left on HWY2.
-After a right on Union Rd and a left on Lakeshore, you won’t be able to miss the entrance to Presqu’ile.
+After you exit on HWY 25 for the Big Apple, head south and turn left on HWY2, after a right on Union Rd and a left on Lakeshore, you won’t be able to miss the entrance to Presqu’ile.

 Presqu’ile Provincial Parks is one of our favorite Provincial Parks in Ontario (I’ve been to over 60 of these gems myself).
-This small, but beautiful piece of shoreline has excellent swimming, especially if you visit in late summer when the water is warm.
+This small but beautiful piece of shoreline has excellent swimming, especially if you visit in late summer when the water is warm.

 Make the short hike to the Presqu’ile lighthouse, enjoy a stroll along long stretches of beach, or just grab some grass in the scenic picnic area and relax for a while.
-If you want to do some camping on your road trip between Toronto and Montreal, this is a great stop to enjoy that as well.
+If you want to go camping on your road trip between Toronto and Montreal, this is a great stop to enjoy that as well.
 You can find our complete guide to Presqu’ile Provincial Park here.

 Where To Stay Near Presqu’Ile Provincial Park